38 Collingwood Street, Collingwood Buildings, Newcastle upon Tyne, NE1 1JF

 - Specialism: Finance & Accountancy

-- Sector: Public Sector
+- Sector: Public Sector and practice

 - Roles: Permanent, contract, temporary and interim

 - Location: North East and North and East Yorkshire